agdavid/pucker-up-angular-rails-heroku/spec.md

 Specs:
 - [x] Use Angular to build the app
+- [ ] Must include at least 5 pages
 - [ ] Must contain some sort of nested views
 - [ ] Must contain some sort of searching as well as filtering based on some criteria.
 Ex: All items in the "fruit" category, or all tasks past due
 - [ ] Must contain at least one page that allows for dynamic updating of a single field of a resource.
 Ex: Allow changing of quantity in a shopping cart